linkxzhou/http_bench/README.md

-# http_bench - a HTTP stress test tool
+# http_bench - a HTTP stress test tool, support single and distributed.

 http_bench is a tiny program that sends some load to a web application, support single and distributed.